 • Pricey, requires a C1 driving licence

-Okay, so there’s no denying that all of the motorhomes in this category cost a lot of money.
+Okay, so there’s no denying that all of the motorhomes in this luxury category cost a lot of money.
 But if you’re going to spend a lot of cash on your van, then you want good value – which means a high level of kit and a real feeling of luxury.

 The Travel Master range is caravan builder Coachman’s first foray into motorhomes, and we were impressed from the first time we saw it.
-The island bed 545 is our favourite layout: it’s great for couples on longer tours, but the electrically operated drop-down bed at the front means that you can invite overnight guests if you want, too.
+This island bed motorhome is our favourite layout: it’s great for couples on longer tours, but the electrically operated drop-down bed at the front means that you can invite overnight guests if you want, too.
 There are all the touches that you’d expect in a £120,000-plus motorhome, including sumptuous upholstery, and it’s well winterised to allow you to keep touring all year round.

-Rapido M96 2020
+Rapido M96

 • Layout: Rear island bed